 Microdata is a powerful research resource available for you to undertake in-depth analysis.
 There are hundreds of topics and datasets available that allow you to:

 To find the right microdata product for you, Compare access options and Available microdata.

 The ABS collects data from a range of sources including surveys, censuses and administrative collections.
-Microdata provides access to this data in unit record files, which contain detailed information about individuals, businesses and other groups.
-Within a microdata file, each record or row of the dataset represents the information relating to one of these units.
+This data is used to create microdata files, which contain detailed information about individuals, businesses and other groups.
+Within a microdata file, each record or row of the dataset represents information relating to one person, household or business.

 Microdata allows researchers to inform decisions of importance for Australia.
 Published Research using microdata provides many examples of what is possible.